How to Solve the “WordPress Memory Limit Exhausted” Error – A Complete Guide

 Before blindly increasing your PHP memory limit in WordPress, it’s essential to identify what’s causing the issue.

-Memory limit issues are most often caused by two factors:
+WP Memory limit issues are most often caused by two factors:

 - Heavy Media: Your PHP memory is directly affected by the media you upload.
-Consistent uploads of videos and high solution images can strain your server resources.
+Consistent uploads of videos and high definition images can strain your server resources.
 Which is one of the reason why you should always compress your media in WordPress.

 Ready to boost your productivity, impress your clients and grow your WordPress agency?